umco/umbraco-nested-content/README.markdown

-# Doc Type Grid Editor
+# Nested Content

-A grid editor for Umbraco 7 that allows you to use Doc Types as a blue print for cell data
+A nested content property editor for Umbraco 7 that allows you to use Doc Types as a blue prints for list items